lijun99/altar2-documentation/docs/api/altar/cuda/distributions/cudaDistribution/index.rst

    .. method:: initialize(self, rng)

       Initialize with the given random number generator

    .. method:: verify(self, theta, mask)

+      Check whether my portion of the samples in {theta} are consistent with my constraints, and update {mask}, a vector with zeroes for valid samples and non-zero for invalid ones

    .. method:: cuInitialize(self, application)

       cuda specific initialization

    .. method:: cuInitSample(self, theta)

       cuda process to initialize random samples

    .. method:: cuVerify(self, theta, mask)

       cuda process to verify the validity of samples

    .. method:: cuEvalPrior(self, theta, prior)

       cuda process to compute the prior